webnovel

 As they lifted their feet to advance, overwhelming fatigue gripped them.
 It felt as though they had walked for years, every sinew and muscle crying out with the weariness of a lifetime.

-First, be it for his age or his name, he kissed the cold steel while wearing his everyday grin.
-He looked ahead of Asdras at the village entrance.
-Memories of his days surfaced like specters, haunting his last view of the living world.
+First, whether it was due to his age or his name, kissed the cold steel while wearing his everyday grin.
+He looked ahead at Asdras standing at the village entrance.
+Memories of his past surfaced like specters, haunting his final view of the living world.

-He remembered the day he lost his mother, the sorrow so heavy it felt like the sky itself had met the ground.
+He remembered the day he lost his mother; the sorrow was so heavy it felt as if the sky itself had met the ground.
 His father, once an easygoing man, turned somber and never smiled again.
-His sister, once full of life, grew almost mute, her voice barely a whisper when asked to do something.
+His sister, once full of life, grew almost mute; her voice barely a whisper when asked to do something.

 In those days, First tried to hide his pain behind a stoic facade.
-Yet the sorrow gnawed at him, making him quiet.
-He would sit for hours, staring at nothing, his mind a whirlwind of dark thoughts.
+Yet sorrow gnawed at him relentlessly, rendering him silent.
+He would sit for hours staring into nothingness, his mind a whirlwind of dark thoughts.

-One day, in an unknown act of self-preservation, he made a silly joke to himself, a nonsensical quip about a chicken and a shoe.
-To his astonishment, he heard a giggle — soft, tentative, but unmistakably his sister's.
-It was like the first ray of sunlight after a storm for him.
+One day, in an unknown act of self-preservation, he made a silly joke to himself — a nonsensical quip about a chicken and a shoe.
+To his astonishment, he heard a giggle — soft and tentative but unmistakably his sister's.
+It was like the first ray of sunlight breaking through after a storm.

-As he felt the cold blade touch him, he knew it was his first step to healing himself.
-For the first time in his life, his grin blossomed into a wide smile, his eyes tearing up as he thought about meeting his family wherever they were.
-His smile lasted until his last words slipped from his lips.
+As he felt the cold blade touch his skin, he knew it marked the beginning of his healing journey.
+For once in his life — a genuine smile spread across First's face; tears welled up in his eyes as he imagined reuniting with family wherever they might be.
+His smile endured until final words slipped from lips.

 "Thanks, lad."

-Asdras barely heard First's voice trailing off to the ground.
-His mind was a whirlpool of confusion and sorrow, unable to halt his body's actions.
-He glanced beside him and saw Sixth, the young boy he felt an elder brotherly urge to protect, yet now he was ending his life.
+Asdras barely heard First's voice trailing off.
+His mind whirled with confusion and sorrow, unable to halt his own actions.
+He glanced beside him and saw Sixth, the young boy he felt a brotherly urge to protect, yet now he was ending his life.

-Sixth didn't scream as Asdras thought he would.
-In the past, he would scream until his mouth was dry and tasted of iron.
+Sixth didn't scream as Asdras had expected.
+In the past, the boy's screams would persist until his mouth was dry and tasted of iron.

 When Sixth was five, he began to see a shadow that always watched him — a presence that filled him with fear and made him scream uncontrollably.
-Orphaned and alone, he was raised in a church where the mother nun took no pity on his visions or screams.
+Orphaned and alone, he was raised in a church where the head nun showed no pity for his visions or screams.

 At night, Sixth would imagine himself playing the lute, his eyes tightly shut, picturing the scores taught by the priest.
-His favorite tune was "The Twilight Crow," a song he mastered first before moving on to others.
+His favorite tune was 'The Twilight Crow,' the first song he mastered before moving on to others.

 Without the rope and having carefully placed his lute in a wooden box with a makeshift note, Sixth felt himself falling, not into the clutches of the shadow but into the depths of his own terms.